Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Introduction

-This paper is laid out as follows: Section \ref{sec:preliminaries} introduces preliminaries such as acronym definitions, notation, super and quadratic stability of classes of linear systems, and \ac{SOS} methods.
+This paper is laid out as follows: Section \ref{sec:preliminaries} introduces preliminaries such as acronym definitions, notation, stability conditions for classes of linear systems, and \ac{SOS} methods.
 Section \ref{sec:full_method} creates a \ac{BSA} description of the consistency set of plants compatible with measurement-noise-corrupted data, and formulates \ac{SOS} algorithms to recover (super or quadratic) stabilizing controllers.
 Section \ref{sec:altern} reduces the computational complexity of these \ac{SOS} programs by eliminating the affine-dependent measurement noise variables through a Theorem of Alternatives.
 Section \ref{sec:optimal_control} applies the Full and Alternative methods to synthesize worst-case-optimal controllers for systems under measurement noise.
 Section \ref{sec:complexity} quantifies this reduction in computational complexity by analyzing the size and multiplicities of \ac{PSD} matrices involved in these \ac{SOS} methods.
 Section \ref{sec:all_noise} extends the previously presents \ac{SOS} formulations to problems with measurement, input, and process noise.
 Section \ref{sec:examples} demonstrates the \ac{SOS} stabilizing algorithms on a set of examples.
 Section \ref{sec:extensions} extends the \ac{SOS} framework to cases including varying noise sets, non-uniform sampling times, and switched systems stabilization (with a known switching sequence).
 Section \ref{sec:conclusion} concludes the paper.
+Appendix \ref{app:sos} reviews details of \ac{SOS} methods with scalar nonnegativity and matrix positive-semidefiniteness constraints.
 Appendix \ref{app:continuity} proves that multiplier functions for the Alternatives program may be chosen to be continuous.
 Appendix \ref{app:polynomial_sw} builds on this result and proves that the multiplier functions may also be chosen to be symmetric-matrix-valued polynomials.